dantgn/dantgn/README.md

 ## About me

+- Senior Software Engineer with 10+ years of experience building scalable backend systems and distributed applications.

-- :evergreen_tree: Senior Software Developer focused on backend development, using Ruby on Rails as my main stack.
-I also have working experience with C# and knowledge of Python, Java, and PHP.
+- Strong background in Ruby on Rails with hands-on experience in C# and Python, and working knowledge of other object-oriented languages such as Java and PHP.

-- :palm_tree: Proficient in Frontend development technologies such as HTML, CSS, JavaScript, ReactJS and TailwindCSS.
-Dedicated to further advancing my expertise in this domain.

-- :seedling: Experience with Relational and no-SQL databases, version control using Git.
+- Experienced in designing and integrating REST and GraphQL APIs, enabling reliable communication between internal platforms and third-party systems, as well as implementing CI/CD pipelines, monitoring, and logging in cloud-based environments like AWS.

+- Comfortable contributing across the stack with frontend experience in JavaScript, React, and Next.js, and a collaborative team player working closely with engineers, product managers, and domain experts to deliver high-quality software.

+- Highly motivated toward data engineering, with a strong interest in large-scale data processing and analytics, currently enrolled in a Master’s program in Data Engineering at the Complutense University of Madrid.

 <br/>